-- The medical team is there for the participants’ well-being and safety.
+- The medical team is there for the participants’ well-being and safety in the desert.
 However, blisters as a result of normal wear and tear must be dressed and treated by participants themselves.

 - Participants must provide for and carry their own blister treatment kit (see notes on foot care.)

 - The medical team will attend to feet at their discretion, especially relevant to severe cases where infection may set in.

 - If the medical team is required to assist with strapping as a result of infection or raw skin, this strapping will be charged for.
 This does not include strapping for injuries such as sprains, pulled muscles, etc.

 If the race doctor feels that a participant requests and gets medical assistance that gives him or her an advantage, the organisers may decide on whether to withdraw the participant or deny him or her a podium finish.

 Event Abandonment and Retirement

 - Should a participant retire or in case the Race Director and medical team withdraw such a participant from the event, accommodation will be reserved on his or her behalf.
 All the costs incurred (i.e. accommodation, meals, etc.) must be paid directly by the participant to the service provider.

 - Hence, it is essential that if any participant retires from the race, that he or she notifies an official.

 - Should a participant be withdrawn from this adventure trail race and decide to stay at Augrabies for the remainder of the event, the participant WILL NOT automatically be included in the crew team.
 Also, he or she will most likely not be able to join crew members at check points in the field.
 This will only be allowed by the Race Director if circumstances allow.

-Compulsory Equipment - survival gear to be supplied by the participant and has to be carried with at all times
+This equipment is to be supplied by the participant and has to be carried with at all times.